 “Material Adverse Change” means (a) with respect to Counterparty, in the reasonable opinion of Enron Canada, Counterparty’s Guarantor shall have a material change in its creditworthiness, financial condition or ongoing business that may adversely affect Counterparty 's Guarantor’s ability to perform under any guarantee given under the Agreement; or (b) with respect to Enron Canada, Enron Canada’s Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by S&P below BBB-.

-“Material Adverse Change” means (a) with respect to Counterparty, Counterparty’s Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by S&P below BBB- or Counterparty ceases to be owned or otherwise controlled by ; “owned or otherwise controlled by” meaning the direct ownership of 50.8% of the outstanding capital stock or other equity interests of Counterparty having ordinary voting power; or (b) with respect to Enron Canada, Enron Canada’s Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by S&P below BBB-.
+“Material Adverse Change” means (a) with respect to Counterparty, Counterparty’s Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by S&P below BBB- or Counterparty ceases to be owned or otherwise controlled by ; “owned or otherwise controlled by” meaning the direct ownership of [50.8%] of the outstanding capital stock or other equity interests of Counterparty having ordinary voting power; or (b) with respect to Enron Canada, Enron Canada’s Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by S&P below BBB-.

 If selection is No. 2, add the following to terms to definitions section: